Join us August 13 - 20, 2022.

-Visit by Fabienne, purveyor of vintage linens
+- Visit by Fabienne, purveyor of vintage textiles

 Not included in the price:

-Wednesday night dinner at LeSens
+- Wednesday night dinner at LeSens

-Optional massages at the Chateau
+- Optional massages at Chateau Dumas

-Meet the Teachers:
+Meet the Teacher:

 Linda’s training and experience as an interior designer has come in handy as she travels the country teaching the art of combining beautiful fabrics for the fashion–conscious home sewer.
 Along with teaching fitting skills and fine sewing techniques, she is known for designing patterns under the name of The Sewing Workshop, a line of patterns for the modern sewer who is interested in architecturally interesting styles to flatter with flare.

-Along with six talented staff members, she operates out of her pattern-making studio in Topeka, Kansas, where you will find a huge inventory of fabrics that are sold online.
+Along with three talented staff members, she operates out of her pattern-making studio in Topeka, Kansas, where you will find a huge inventory of fabrics that are sold online.
 She produces a monthly series of inspirational tutorials called Sew Confident! in which she breaks down the latest fashion trends into real-life sewing experiences for people who want to sew better than they can buy.

 With ten Craftsy classes and 13 books under her belt, Linda has the depth of experience and enthusiasm needed to pass on the fine art of sewing clothes to her students.